zkmkarlsruhe/Styler/README.md

 * `SPACE`: toggle playback / take style image
 * `UP`: next frame, when paused
 * `DOWN`: previous frame, when paused

+### Automatic Style Change

+When enabled, automatic style change will go to the next style based on the input source:
+* camera: every 20 seconds
+* image: when changing from the last iamge to the first image
+* video: when changing from the last frame to the first frame

 The Intelligent Museum
 ----------------------